 As we mentioned earlier, there are two types: soluble and insoluble.
 Water can break down soluble fiber.
-Soluble fiber keeps your blood vessels and heart clean.
+Soluble fiber keeps your blood vessel and heart clean.
 It turns to gel in water.
 Also, any plant-based food that turns to mush when you eat it provides soluble fiber.
 We refer to it as the meat of the plant.
 Finally, as it travels through the body, it scrubs the walls of the blood vessels and organs.

-Some of the most healthy foods we call superfoods to provide us with the fiber we need.
+Some of the most healthy foods we call superfoods provide us with the fiber we need.
 Thus, the cliche “an apple a day will keep the doctor away” is partly true because of the amount of fiber that an apple provides.
 Also, fiber is why it is not a good idea to juice all of your fruits and vegetables.

 Foods that Provide the Nutrient